ixsans/text_to_speech/README.md

 # Text To Speech

 A Flutter plugin provides TTS (Text-To-Speech) Service.
-This plugin aims to offer the most from iOS, Android, web, and macOS.
+This plugin aims to offer the most of TTS API feature from iOS, Android, web, and macOS.

 ![screenshot.png](https://raw.githubusercontent.com/ixsans/text_to_speech/main/screenshot.png)